-The current owner, a well-known Midwestern collector, purchased the well-preserved Phantom I in the early 21st century, and commissioned a thorough restoration to its original majesty by Glen and Randy Hatcher of Cambridge, Ohio, and by marque specialists, including Steve Littin and Brian Joseph.
+The previous owner, a well-known Midwestern collector, purchased the well-preserved Phantom I in the early 21st century, and commissioned a thorough restoration to its original majesty by Glen and Randy Hatcher of Cambridge, Ohio, and by marque specialists, including Steve Littin and Brian Joseph.
 This work included a new leather top and beautifully appointed interior, as original; correctly finished interior trim; and chrome wire wheels (as original, versus the nickel trim that had largely been discontinued by 1928).
 Beautifully finished per the original specifications, including a new clutch and radiator from Littin, it was awarded Most Elegant Car at the 2010 Glenmoor Gathering in Canton, Ohio.
 Under its current ownership, the clutch was replaced and the hydraulic pump for the clutch was rebuilt ensuring that it shifts smoothly for the next owner.

 An exceptionally elegant and attractive Phantom I, this beautifully appointed automobile would be a superb addition to any Classic Rolls-Royce collection.